 - Add ginger garlic and saute until the raw smell is gone.

 - Add coriander powder, chili powder, salt, cumin powder, garam masala and mix well.

 - Add cooked greens, mix well and bring to a boil.

-- Mix maize flour with 1 – 2 tbsp of water and make a paste.
+- Mix maize flour with 1 – 2 tablespoon of water and make a paste.

 - Gradually add maize flour paste along with butter and mix well.

 - Reduce the heat and cook until butter floats and the curry reaches the required consistency.
 I cooked for about 7 – 10 minutes.

 - Tempering – In a separate pan heat butter + oil in a pan.
 Add all the ingredients listed under tempering.